jvalue/jayvee/apps/docs/docs/user/composite-blocks.md

 ### Refactoring using composite blocks

-The common usecase of downloading a CSV file using HTTP can be refactored into a composite block.
+The common use-case of downloading a CSV file using HTTP can be refactored into a composite block.
 Note that we define all properties of the builtin blocks that are used as properties of the new CSVExtractor blocktype (but add fallback values).
-If some internal configuration is always the same we could also not expose it as property of the new blocktype.
+If some internal configuration is always the same, we could also not expose it as a property of the new blocktype.

 ```jayvee
 // Define a new blocktype named CSVExtractor outside of the pipeline